aiven/devportal/docs/tools/cli/mirrormaker.rst

 ``avn mirrormaker replication-flow list``
 '''''''''''''''''''''''''''''''''''''''''''

-Lists the configuration details for all replication flows defined in an existing Aiven for Apache Kafka MirrorMaker2 service.
+Lists the configuration details for all replication flows defined in an existing Aiven for Apache Kafka® MirrorMaker 2 service.

 .. list-table::
   :header-rows: 1